DotSumWedge/BreweryAnalysis/README.txt

 Introduction:

-This midterm project expores the data in Beers.csv and Breweries.csv.
-It answer the questions/items:
+This midterm project explores the data in Beers.csv and Breweries.csv.
+It answers the questions/items:

 1. How many breweries are present in each state?
 2. Merge beer data with the breweries data.
 Print the first 6 observations and the last six observations to check the merged file.
 (RMD only, this does not need to be included in the presentation or the deck.)